CPD is about maintaining and extending your professional competence.

 Formal and informal development activities

-So much of what you do in your day-to-day job contributes towards your development; this could be advancing your knowledge and understanding of engineering through research for a new project; taking on responsibility for a new budget; and even developing you communication and inter-personal abilities in coaching others.
+A lot of what you do in your day-to-day work can contribute towards your development; this could be increasing your knowledge and understanding of engineering through research for a new project; taking on responsibility for a new budget; and even developing you communication and inter-personal abilities in coaching others.

 UK-SPEC as a framework

-Anything related to professional development counts and should be measured in terms of how much you, the individual, learn from it.
-Most importantly, CPD is not just technical development; UK-SPEC also includes non-technical competences and anything that increases your skills in management; communication; or community involvement can and should also be recorded as valid CPD, especially if you feel that activity has been beneficial.
+There is an increased emphasis for ethical principles, sustainability, risk, and where appropriate, security and whistleblowing, to be covered as part of your annual CPD activities.
+However, anything related to professional development counts and should be measured in terms of how much you, the individual, learn from it.
+Most importantly, CPD is not just technical development; UK-SPEC mostly covers non-technical competences and anything that increases your skills in management.
+Communication or your community involvement and commitment to the profession can and should also be recorded as valid CPD, especially if you feel that activity has been beneficial.